iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 ![Gateway-2](./images/system-design/gateway2.png) [Image Credit](https://microservices.io/book)

 The API gateway is responsible for request routing, API composition, and protocol translation.
 All API requests from external clients first go to the API gateway, which routes some requests to the appropriate service.
-The API gateway handles other requests using the API composition pattern and by invoking multiple services and aggregating the results.
-It may also translate between client-friendly protocols such as HTTP and WebSockets and client-unfriendly protocols used by the services.

 ### Edge Functions
 Although an API gateway’s primary responsibilities are API routing and composition, it may also implement what are known as edge functions.
 An edge function is, as the name suggests, a request-processing function implemented at the edge of an application.
 Examples of edge functions that an application might implement include the following: